Eliza Hamilton Dunlop: Writing career

-She began writing poems as a child; while she was still living in Ireland, some of her works were published in local magazines, newspapers, journals, and books, such as the Dublin Penny Journal.
+She began writing poems as a child; while she was still living in Ireland, and some of her works were published in local magazines, newspapers, journals, and books, such as the Dublin Penny Journal.
 During her brief visit to India, some of her works were published in a journal there as well.

 After moving to Australia, Dunlop continued writing poems, as well as song lyrics which were given a tune by Isaac Nathan, after he arrived in Sydney in April 1841.
 Many of her works were published in a variety of newspapers there, including the Maitland Mercury, the Sydney Gazette, and The Australian.

 In particular, she wrote the poem "The Aboriginal Mother" in 1838, which she composed due to her opposition to the Myall Creek massacre.
 It was the fourth poem she had written since she arrived in Australia.
 The massacre had killed 29 Aboriginal Australians, and occurred just a few months after Dunlop's arrival in Australia.
-The poem was first published in the Australian on 13 November 1838.
+The poem was first published in The Australian on 13 November 1838.
 The Sydney Herald criticized the poem greatly, causing Dunlop to write a letter to the Herald's editor disapproving of the criticism.
 Dunlop also collated a selection of poetry in manuscript, entitled: “The Vase”, which includes “The Aboriginal Mother”, held in the Mitchell Library, State Library of NSW.

 Dunlop wrote "Nung Ngnun," another poem which became widely published.
 She was also the writer of "The eagle chief," a romantic poem which was first published on 21 April 1842 in the Sydney Gazette.
 It is believed that the idea of the poem was inspired by Biraban.
 In addition, she wrote The Cousins of Aledo, a play based on 'Blanch,' a poem by Mary Russell Mitford; the play is currently in the Mitchell Library.
 Some of the lyrics Dunlop constructed appeared in Australian Melodies, a series by Isaac Nathan.

 Nathan published many songs to Dunlop's lyrics in England, stating "I shall not set a line of my music to any words of the Sydney writers whilst I may calculate on receiving productions from your powerful pen".
 In addition to her writing, Dunlop helped conserve words aboriginal to Australia, with the help of her daughter, Rachel, and several other members of the family.
 Following her husband’s appointment as a police magistrate at Wollombi in the Hunter Valley, she engaged the Indigenous Darkinyung, Awabakal and Wonnarua people, learning the languages of the region.
 Her transcriptions of word lists, songs and poems have survived in manuscript, held in the Mitchell Library, State Library of NSW.